MCL Tear North Hampton, MO

 Causes of an MCL Tear

-- Contact Sports: Football, soccer, and hockey players in North Hampton, MO commonly face direct hits to the outer knee, leading to overstretching or tearing of the inner knee.
+• Contact Sports: Football, soccer, and hockey players in North Hampton, MO often experience direct blows to the outer knee, leading to overstretching or tearing of the inner knee.

-- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
-Quadriceps and hamstring imbalances can destabilize the knee, putting additional strain on the MCL.
+• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee raises the risk of MCL tears by overloading the ligament.
+Imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.

 To prevent MCL tears, engage in proper conditioning, strength training, flexibility exercises, and use protective equipment during sports.